fifers-coupe/shalsa4672/datasets/notes.md

 Pull Request Containerization Event-driven Architecture Load Testing Replica Set WebSockets Cloud Backend Server Response Testing Deployment Docker
 Opportunities don't happen.
 You create them.
 Agile NLP I find that the harder I work, the more luck I seem to have.
 Serverless React Load Balancing Optimization Success doesn’t just find you.
 You have to go out and get it.
 Security
 If you can dream it, you can do it.
 A/B Testing Blockchain Code Review Monitoring Quantum Computing UX Optimization Machine Learning Automation Docker
+Innovation distinguishes between a leader and a follower.
+Message Queue Version Control Success is not in what you have, but who you are.
+Dream big and dare to fail.
+Frontend GraphQL Kubernetes Automation Great things never come from comfort zones.
+Pull Request Cloud Functions